 Earlier this month, accusations that movie producer Harvey Weinstein has been sexually assaulting women for decades rocked the nation.
 More than 40 Hollywood actresses and insiders have shared their stories.
 Many of these stories have struck a nerve with women in America.
 Over the past two weeks, women from around the country have been sharing their sexual assault stories with the hashtag #MeToo.

-If you are a woman in Los Angeles who has been the victim of sexual assault you may be entitled to compensation.
-Our experienced injury attorneys can help you fight to hold your abuser responsible for their actions.
+If you are a woman who has been the victim of sexual assault you may be entitled to compensation.
+An experienced Los Angeles personal injury lawyer at Citywide Law Group can help you fight to hold your abuser responsible for their actions.
 Filing a personal injury lawsuit can help you to recover compensation for the harm you have suffered.
-Contact our Los Angeles office today to schedule a free consultation.
+Contact us today to schedule a free consultation.

 What is Sexual Assault?